 What are Activities in Huong Pagoda Festival?

-Unlike many other festivals in Vietnam, the Huong Pagoda Festival in Hanoi does not centre around traditional games, but rather romantic trips to caves, pagodas and temples and participation in ceremonies to beseech favours from Lord Buddha.
+Unlike many other festivals in Vietnam, the Huong Pagoda Festival in Hanoi does not centre around traditional games, but rather romantic trips to caves, pagodas and temples and participation in ceremonies to beseech favors from Lord Buddha.
 The Venerable Thich Minh Hien rang the bell to officially open the festival at the Huong Pagoda, on the sixth day of the first lunar month.

 The opening ceremony began at the Thien Tru Pagoda with pilgrims and tourists are invited to take part in the incense offering ceremony.
-In order to warm up the festival’s lively ambience in the chilly weather, the traditional songs and dances took place before and after the ceremony.
+In order to warm up the festival’s lively ambiance in the chilly weather, the traditional songs and dances took place before and after the ceremony.

-Visitors attending Huong pagoda festival usually make some wishes and when they are worshipping Buddha in the pagoda, they pray for their wishes to come true.
+Visitors attending Huong pagoda festival usually make some wishes and when they are worshiping Buddha in the pagoda, they pray for their wishes to come true.
 The visitors bring offerings with them from home, including boiled chicken, boiled pigs’ heads and steamed sticky rice.

 After prayers, each person will take a small portion of the offering (called loc) which is then carried home for their family.
 Loc is a sacred and precious thing as it is believed to bring good luck to those who eat it.
 In addition, cultural activities and sporting contests are also held on the occasion of Huong Pagoda Festival: boat racing, climbing, folk song singing, etc. These festive activities take place throughout the festival.